splunk/public-o11y-docs/alerts-detectors-notifications/use-cases-detectors-alerts/monitor-autodetect.rst

 Summary
 =====================

-In this scenario , Kai set up and subscribed to an AutoDetect detector that reported on system limits for Buttercup Games.
+In this scenario, Kai set up and subscribed to an AutoDetect detector that reported on system limits for Buttercup Games.
 Kai also learned how to find, disable, and customize the AutoDetect detector.

 Learn more
 =========================================